Re-ViLM: Retrieval-Augmented Visual Language Model for Zero and Few-Shot Image Captioning: Multimodal Data for Pretraining and Retrieval

 We construct our image-text interleaved datasets using publicly available image-text pair datasets.
 We make the image-text pairs in each interleaved sample relevant, in order to explicitly teach the model how to condition on previous data samples for generating the caption of the current image.

 Our interleaved dataset is constructed by using \bf CCS.
 For each image-text pair (query) in \bf CCS, we select four relevant data pairs from the same corpus to construct each interleaved sample, which results in five data pairs for each interleaved sample.
-The data selection process for each query consists of two steps. \textbf{Step-1}: We use $L_2$ metric to measure the distances between the CLIP embeddings of the query image and the rest of images in \bf CCS.
-After that, we choose those data pairs where the images have a normalized distance score between $0.4$ and $0.6$ to the query image. \textbf{Step-2}: To ensure the captions in an interleaved sample are similar, we further use CLIP embeddings to calculate the distances between the query caption and the captions from the selected data pairs in Step-1.
-Then, we pick the top-4 data pairs where the captions are most similar to the query caption.
-Note that we don't choose the most similar images in Step-1, because there are lots of near-duplicate images, e.g., they have very few differences in terms of resizing, cropping, color, rotation, watermark.
-Hence, we set thresholds (in practice, [0.4, 0.6]) to filter out these cases, increase the diversity of the data pairs in one interleaved sample, and still make sure the selected images are relevant.
+The data selection process for each query consists of two steps. \textbf{Step-1}: We use $L_2$ metric to measure the distances between the CLIP embeddings of the query image and the rest of images in \bf CCS, and select data pairs where the images have a normalized distance score between $0.4$ and $0.6$ to the query image.\footnote{Note that we eliminate the most similar images since there are lots of near-duplicate images, e.g., they have very few differences in terms of resizing, cropping, color, rotation, watermark.
+In practice, we set thresholds $[0.4, 0.6]$ to filter out these cases, increase the diversity of the data pairs in one interleaved sample, and still make sure the selected images are relevant.} \textbf{Step-2}: To ensure the captions in an interleaved sample are similar, we further use CLIP embeddings to calculate the distances between the query caption and the captions from the selected data pairs.
+We pick the top-4 data pairs where the captions are the most similar to the query caption.